 Spooktacular Halloween cross stitch patterns + kits to start today

-Halloween is upon us, and that means spooktacular stitching!
+Halloween is upon us, and that means it's time for some spooktacular Halloween cross stitch!
 If like us, you love the macabre, the creepy and the haunting then you're in the right place.

 We rounded up our most frighteningly fabulous Halloween cross stitch patterns for you to try this spooky season!
-You'll find lots of free patterns from range of talented designers, plus a few kits you might like.
+You'll find lots of free patterns from range of talented designers, plus a few Halloween cross stitch kits you might like.

-You'll find all sorts of Halloween projects from glowing skeletons to creepy pumpkins and bubbling cauldrons.
+You'll find all sorts of Halloween stitch projects from glowing skeletons to creepy pumpkins and bubbling cauldrons.

 Keep on reading if you dare!